ljpatrick/marxpaint/docs/README.txt

                               numerous keypresses.

-                              When Tux Paint's locale is set to one of the supported languages that require an alternate
-                              input mode, press the right [Alt] or right [Option] key to cycle through normal (Latin character) and locale-specific modes.
+                              When Tux Paint's locale is set to one of the languages that provide alternate input modes, a key is used to cycle through normal (Latin character) and locale-specific mode or modes.

-                              Currently supported locales, and their input
+                              Currently supported locales, the input methods
-                              methods, are listed below.
-Note: Many fonts do not include all characters for all languages.
+                              available, and the key to toggle or cycle modes, are listed below.
+Note: Many fonts do not include all characters for all languages, so sometimes you'll need to change fonts to see the characters you're trying to type.

                                  * Japanese -- Romanized Hiragana and
-                                   Katakana
+                                   Romanized Katakana -- right [Alt] or
+                                   right [Option]
-                                 * Korean -- Hangul 2-Bul
+                                 * Korean -- Hangul 2-Bul -- right [Alt] or
+                                   right [Option]

    --------------------------------------------------------------------------